Hun33er/PRODIGY_WD_01/README.md

 ---

-Developed by [Your Name] as part of the Prodigy Info Tech Internship.
+Developed by [Hun33er] as part of the Prodigy Info Tech Internship.

 ---